Sachacode/390-Git-tutorial/Git tutorial.md

 ## Basic Commands
 The flow of working on a project with Github revolves around working with a ***local repository*** and a ***remote repository***.
 The ***local repository*** is the project and its files stored on your computer.
 The ***remote repository*** is the project stored on your Github.
 With four easy commands `git clone [url]`, `git add filename`, `git commit -m`, and `git push`.
 In this tutorial we have provided a basic project to follow along with.
 If you so desire you can fork this repo with ***fork*** button in the top right corner to follow along.

 Now it's time to clone the repository.
 Cloning a repository is what creates the ***local repository*** from the original ***remote repository***.
 For this tutorial we will be exploring the use of the command because it is widely used in the ***real world*** and it makes you look smarter than you actually are.
-To clone a repo put `git clone [url]` into the command line.
+To clone a repo, put `git clone [url]` into the command line.
 The url for a repo can be accessed on the clone button in a repository, click to copy then paste into terminal.
 ```
 git clone [url]
 ```